 There are different types of out-of-pocket costs for Part D drugs.
-The amount that you pay for a drug is called "cost sharing," and there are three ways the following represent the ways you may be asked to pay.
+The amount that you pay for a drug is called cost sharing, and there are three ways you may be asked to pay.

-- The "deductible" is the amount you pay for drugs before our plan begins to pay its share. - "Copayment" is a fixed amount you pay each time you fill a prescription. - "Coinsurance" is a percentage of the total cost you pay each time you fill a prescription.
+- Deductible is the amount you pay for drugs before our plan begins to pay its share. - Copayment is a fixed amount you pay each time you fill a prescription.

+• Coinsurance is a percentage of the total cost you pay each time you fill a prescription.